ajshort/vscode-latex-preview/README.md

 in the editor context menu.
 You can also click on the preview document to go to the corresponding source code.
 If you want to use xetex or latexmk to generate your preview you can change the `latex-preview.command` config option.

+For BibTeX support, it is recommended to set `latex-preview.command` to `latexmk`, which will use latexmk to run the required bibtex commands.
+On Windows, you will need to ensure that Perl is installed for latexmk support.

 To generate a VSCode build task to run `pdflatex`, run the "LaTeX: Create Build Task" command.

 ## Commands